Performance Analysis of a Cooperative Wireless Network with Adaptive Relays

 \subsection{Description of Relay Cooperation}

-If a transmission of a user's packet to the destination fails, the relays overhear the wireless transmission, they can store it in their queues with a probability, and try to forward it to the destination at a subsequent time slot.
-In case that both relays receive the same packet from a user, they choose randomly which will store the packet.
-In particular, we define the probability $p_{a_{i,j}}$ that a transmitted packet from the $i$-th source will be stored at the queue of $j$-th relay if the relay is able to decode it.
-This probability captures two scenarios, (i) the partial cooperation of a relay, which was introduced in \cite{PappasISIT2012} and (ii) when both relays receive the failed packet from node $i$, then the first one will keep in its queue with probability $p_{a_{i,1}}$ and with probability $p_{a_{i,2}}=1-p_{a_{i,1}}$ will be stored in the queue of the second relay.
-We would like to emphasize that in case that only one relay, i.e the first relay, will receive correctly a failed packet, then it will store it in its queue with probability $p_{a_{i,1}}$.
+In the following, we describe the cooperation mechanism among sources and relays.
+As already stated, the relays overhear the direct transmission the sources to the destination and if it fails, they can store the failed packet in their queues with a specific probability, and try to forward it to the destination at a subsequent time slot.
+The source-relay cooperation policy is described in the following: Denote by $p_{a_{i,j}}$, the probability that a transmitted packet from the $i$-th source will be stored at the queue of $j$-th relay if the relay is able to decode it.
+This probability captures two scenarios: (i) The partial cooperation of a relay, see \cite{PappasISIT2012, PappasJCN2018}, in case only one relay will be able to receive the failed packet to $D$. (ii) The scenario when both relays receive the failed packet from source $P_i$.
+Then, $R_{1}$ will store it in its queue with probability $p_{a_{i,1}}$, while with probability $p_{a_{i,2}}=1-p_{a_{i,1}}$ the failed packet will be stored by $R_{2}$.
+In this work we employ the following policy. \begin{enumerate} \item In order to simplify the presentation, if only one relay receives successfully a packet that fails to reach the destination, then this packet will be stored in its queue with probability 1\footnote{We would like to emphasize that in general, in case only one relay, say $R_{1}$, receives correctly a failed packet, then it will store it in its queue with probability $p_{a_{i,1}}$.
 This probability, controls the amount of the cooperation that this relay provides.
-However, in this work we assume that if only one relay receives successfully a packet that fails to reach the destination, then this packet will be stored in its queue.
-When both relays decode correctly a failed packet, if we assume that $p_{a_{i,1}}+p_{a_{i,2}}=1$, then the packet will enter one queue only, either the first or the second one.
-If we will assume that $p_{a_{i,1}}+p_{a_{i,2}}<1$, then there is a probability that the failed packet will not be accepted in the queues of the relays and it has to be retransmitted in a future timeslot by its source.
+We omit this case here for the sake of presentation, however it can be handled by our analysis trivially.}. \item If both relays decode correctly a failed packet, then, we have the following scenarios: (i) if $p_{a_{i,1}}+p_{a_{i,2}}=1$, then the packet enters randomly either $R_{1}$, or $R_{2}$. (ii) If $p_{a_{i,1}}+p_{a_{i,2}}<1$, then there is a probability that the failed packet will not be accepted in the queues of the relays and it has to be retransmitted in a future timeslot by its source. \end{enumerate}